Protecting Your Home, Assets, Family And Legacy

 Emergency Protective Order (EPO)

-Protects victims of abuse, serious harassment, or stalking.
+Provides emergency protection to victims of abuse, serious harassment, or stalking.
 An emergency protective order is granted by a Judge, often on call, and sought by law enforcement upon probable cause that one is necessary.

 Domestic Violence Restraining Order (DVRO)